 Texas’ population and economy are booming, with much of its growth occurring in the already-congested I-35 corridor.
-While TxDOT continues to explore roadway improvements to keep all of us and our economy moving, other options, such as passenger rail service, fit the needs of many travelers and would reduce demand on the state’s roadways.
-Through the Texas-Oklahoma Passenger Rail Study, TxDOT will consider how passenger rail service could fit into this corridor.
+While TxDOT continues to explore roadway improvements to keep us and our economy moving, other options, such as passenger rail service, fit the needs of many travelers and would reduce demand on the state’s roadways.
+Through the Texas-Oklahoma Passenger Rail Study, TxDOT is studying how passenger rail service could fit this corridor.

 Oklahoma City to South Texas

-The Texas-Oklahoma Passenger Rail Study will evaluate a range of passenger rail service options in an 850-mile corridor from Oklahoma City to south Texas and will conclude with a service-level environmental impact statement.
+The Texas-Oklahoma Passenger Rail Study is an evaluation of a range of passenger rail service options in an 850-mile corridor from Oklahoma City to South Texas.
+The study is scheduled to conclude by the end of 2014 after the completion of a service-level environmental impact statement and a service development plan.
+Both of these reports will document how passenger rail could serve Texas communities and the benefits and impacts of different passenger rail choices.
 The study will consider the corridor as a whole, as well as three discrete portions of the corridor:

 Because the corridor extends into Oklahoma, the Oklahoma Department of Transportation is an important partner in the study.
 In addition, transit service providers, railroads, metropolitan planning organizations, cities and counties, and community members will be engaged throughout the study.